Vaskivskyi/ha-chroma/README.md

 </td></tr>
 </table>

+### SDK troubleshooting

+#### `[SSL: BAD_SIGNATURE] bad signature`
+This issue might appear when updating Synapse software between versions and can be observed on different versions.
+In this case, your HA instance won't be able to connect to Chroma SDK.
+At the same time, you won't be able to connect to SDK even locally using the local [https://chromasdk.io:54236/razer/chromasdk](https://chromasdk.io:54236/razer/chromasdk) alias (different browsers are showing a variety of SSL errors).

+ This issue can be fixed in the following way:
+- Open your Synapse software;
+- On the main `Synapse` tab switch from the `Dashboard` view to the `Modules` view (page with installed and available for installation modules);
+- Uninstall `Chroma Connect` (no need to close Synapse afterwords, just proceed to the next step);
+- Install `Chroma Connect` (it will ask to restart Synapse).

+Check the SDK again.
+It should work now.

 ## Supported devices

 This list provides only the models tested by me or other users.
 If your device is not listed yet but works well, please open a [Device Support](https://github.com/Vaskivskyi/ha-chroma/issues/new/choose) ticket with the device model and it will be added to the list.

 Some of the devices might be in the group which you would not expect.
-This is not related to the integration but to the Chroma SDK.
+This is not related to the integration but the Chroma SDK.

 <table>